Rasheda Ali Joins Tampa Bay Residents to Get "Moving" for Parkinson's Disease

 Each walk will feature a "Movement Pavilion," with activities such as yoga, Pilates, Tai Chi, dance and much more.
 Studies show that movement is beneficial and proven to help manage the symptoms of PD, improving flexibility and mobility.
 The aim is to encourage people to stay active and move for better health.

 "It is my hope that bringing Moving Day ® to the Tampa Bay area will raise awareness in the community of the critical needs of their neighbors, including those in the Parkinson's community," said Bob Sheehan, PD patient and Event Chair.

 To learn more about Moving Day ® and how you, your family and friends, and/or your company can get involved, please visit www.movingdaytampabay.org.
 Moving Day® is made possible through the generous support of our National Moving Day ® Partners: Lundbeck, US WorldMeds, UCB and Right at Home.
 Additional national and local sponsorship opportunities are available.

 About Parkinson's Disease

 Parkinson's disease is a neurodegenerative brain disorder that progresses slowly in most people with PD.
-When 60 to 80 percent of the dopamine-producing cells in the brain are damaged, and do not produce enough dopamine, the motor symptoms of PD appear.
+When 60 to 80 percent of the A chemical messenger (neurotransmitter) that regulates movement and emotions.-producing cells in the brain are damaged, and do not produce enough dopamine, the motor symptoms of PD appear.
 In the United States, 60,000 new cases are diagnosed each year, adding to the one million people who have Parkinson's disease.
 It is estimated that four to six million people around the world have Parkinson's.

 For more information about the National Parkinson Foundation, please visit www.parkinson.org or call 1-800-4PD-INFO (473-4636).
 For more information about Moving Day ® Tampa Bay and to register your walk team, visit www.movingdaytampabay.org.